Northern Rhône Wine Region: The Land of French Syrah

 Crozes-Hermitage

-Still, the wines here are quite perfumed with suave notes of violet and fresh berries along with keen acidity and tannin.
-Many vineyards in the region are on pebble-covered terraces with granite-clay soils with a blend of sand (sand usually bumps up the floral aromatics and also seems to lighten the color).
+Still, the wines here are quite perfumed, with suave notes of violet and fresh berries, along with keen acidity and tannin.
+Many vineyards in the region are on pebble-covered terraces with granite-clay soils and a blend of sand (sand usually bumps up the floral aromatics and also seems to lighten the color).

 • Expect to spend: $20–$60